Preventive Health Care Visits in Infants

 Do not give infants foods and objects that can cause choking or be inhaled into the lungs.

 Do not use baby walkers.

 Place safety latches on cabinets and cover electrical outlets.

 Remain alert when watching infants in the bathtub or near a pool and when they are learning to walk.

 For infants, recommendations for nutrition are based on age.
-The doctor can help parents weigh the benefits of breastfeeding versus bottle-feeding and give guidance regarding solid foods (see Feeding of Newborns and Infants).
+The doctor can help parents weigh the benefits of breastfeeding versus bottle-feeding and give guidance regarding solid foods (see Overview of Feeding of Newborns and Infants).

 Parents should provide infants with a safe environment they can roam in and explore.
 Outdoor play should be encouraged from infancy.